 The Overall Work Program (OWP) outlines the transportation and environmental work of NOACA staff during the fiscal year running from July 1 through June 30.
 It is one of three major planning documents mandated by the federal government for metropolitan planning organizations.
 The staff work contained within the OWP is helping NOACA achieve its 20-year plan for the future, entitled AIM Forward 2040.

-Activities in the FY 2017 OWP include:
+Some sample activities in the FY 2019 OWP include:

-The FY 2019 Overall Work Program: The NOACA Board of Directors formally adopted the FY 2017 Overall Work Program on March 11, 2016 via Resolution 2016-004.
+The FY 2019 Overall Work Program: The NOACA Board of Directors formally adopted the FY 2019 Overall Work Program on June 8, 2018 via Resolution 2018-018.